leiwanglsu/geog4057/Lectures/sda.md

 ### Example: rewrite a text file

-- You have text file with the following lines for latitute and longitude values
+- You have text file with the following lines for latitude and longitude values

 ```
 ID: 1, Latitude: 35.099722, Longitude: -106.527550
 ID: 2, Latitude: 35.133015, Longitude: -106.583581